 Intro

-Since January 2018 there have been a series of arrests of workers, trade unionists, activists, journalists, lawyers, intellectuals and artists in India.
+In January 2018, a series of arrests targeting workers, trade unionists, activists, journalists, lawyers, intellectuals, and artists began in India.
 These arrests mark an onslaught on the voices of dissent and democracy that are resisting the current government’s majoritarian, regressive politics of right wing Hindu nationalism.
 Sixteen people (the BK16) have been arrested for inciting violence at the bi-centennial commemoration of the Bhima-Koregaon battle, held at Pune on January 1, 2018.
 This while the real perpetrators of the incident – members of a Hindu right wing group, roam free with impunity.
-Further allegations against the arrested is of being active members of the Communist Party of India (Maoist), a banned political party in India.
-The BK16 have been arrested under the draconian anti-terror law, Unlawful Activities Prevention Act (UAPA) and face the prospect of being imprisoned as undertrials for a long time, even if acquitted eventually.
+Further allegations against the BK16 is of being active members of the Communist Party of India (Maoist), a banned political party in India.